Get Schooled

 Choose backup classes

-You never know which classes will fill up quickly, so it’s important to have some backup classes in mind!
-It’s better to have a backup plan than scramble to search for other classes while you're registering.
+You never know which classes will fill up quickly, so it’s important to have some backup classes in mind.
 Be sure that these backup classes still fit your course and graduation requirements, just like your first choice ones.

-Now that you’ve identified your list of primary and backup classes, it’s time to meet with your academic advisor.
+Once you’ve identified your list of primary and backup classes, it will be time to meet with your academic advisor.

 Meet with your academic advisor